KMPC: Spanish language era

 In 1984, the station was sold to Spanish Broadcasting System for $5 million.
 In December 1984, the station's call sign was changed to KSKQ, and it adopted a Spanish language format as "La Super KQ".
+(KSKQ is now a non-commercial educational station in Ashland, Oregon.)

 On August 4, 1992, its call sign was changed to KXED, and it aired a Mexican pop/contemporary format branded "La Grande" or The Big One.
 On March 29, 1996, the station's call sign was changed to KXMG.
 In late 1996, its format was changed from Regional Mexican to Spanish oldies.